goulartt/cortex/README.md

 # Currency Converter - Codex Challange

+This applications consumes an API from Banco Central do Brasil.
+The documentation for this external API is available [here](https://dadosabertos.bcb.gov.br/dataset/taxas-de-cambio-todos-os-boletins-diarios).

 ## Installation

 To be able to run the project you must have installed Java 11 and Redis in your machine.